Post-hoc Reward Calibration: A Case Study on Length Bias: Analysis

-\paragraph{Calibration behaviours on models with different length preferences.} If an RM exhibits a weak preference for the characteristic of interest, an optimal calibration should not significantly alter its rewarding behaviour and vice versa.
+\paragraph{Calibration behaviours on RMs with different length preferences.} If an RM exhibits a weak preference for the characteristic of interest, an optimal calibration should not significantly alter its rewarding behaviour and vice versa.
 Rewarding accuracy alone may not effectively capture this aspect, as a calibration might result in an equal number of correct and incorrect predictions, thereby leaving the overall accuracy unchanged.
 We thus count how many preference pairs are reversed by the calibration on the RewardBench dataset.
 We report the fraction of it over the entire dataset.
 The results are shown in the Fig.~\ref{fig:rb_preference_overturned}.
 Our observations are as follows: (1) \texttt{Length Penalty} demonstrates the moderate correlation between RM length bias and the preference overturned and is unstable.
-It does not calibrate any pairs for some models with strong positive length preferences.
-For models with a strong negative preference for length, it is ineffective as the model already prefers shorter outputs in general.
-(2) Both \texttt{RC-Mean} and \texttt{RC-LWR} methods exhibit a strong correlation: the weaker the bias of the model, the fewer pairs are reversed by the calibration method, indicating that our calibration method will not severely affect the non-biased model.
+It does not calibrate any pairs for some RMs with strong positive length preferences.
+For RMs with a strong negative preference for length, it is ineffective as the RM already prefers shorter outputs in general.
+(2) Both \texttt{RC-Mean} and \texttt{RC-LWR} methods exhibit a strong correlation: the weaker the bias of the RM, the fewer pairs are reversed by the calibration method, indicating that our calibration method will not severely affect the non-biased RM.
 The desirable feature may enhance the practicability of the proposed method.

 \paragraph{Generalisation to other bias types: markdown features.}